 Think about it: your company can contribute to conversations about your industry and audience in a genuinely useful way, by providing information that nobody else has.
 That’s powerful!

 Depending on your vertical, this can range from super serious to downright absurd.
 A financial institution can find correlations between early income and retirement savings.
 A consumer-friendly but sophisticated brand like Nordstrom can be at the cutting edge of tracking and forecasting trends.
 And a brand that can get away with quirkier marketing like Target can find the overlap between people who frequently purchase chocolate and people who rate themselves as extremely happy.
 Who you’ll reach out to will vary according to the intent and seriousness of your research.

-Customer surveys or industry research can also turn into informative and highly shareable infographics.
-Collect the information and pass it off to your design team for infographics, data visualizations, and reports.
+Customer surveys or industry research can also turn into informative and highly shareable viral content.
+Collect the information so your design team can churn out visual content like infographics, data visualizations, and reports.
 With infographics, make them embeddable for ease of use and to include a citation to your site underneath the infographic.
 Remember that any information you want the search engines to read should be written in html, not added to the image itself.

-It’s extremely likely that your enterprise works with a number of strategic partners.
-Roll these partners into your PR and link-building programs to create a win-win operation that strengthens the partnership.
+It’s extremely likely that your enterprise works with a number of partners.
+Build these strategic partnerships into your PR and link-building programs to create a win-win operation that strengthens the partnership.